theoperatore/destiny-auth-proxy/README.md

 yarn global add @theoperatore/destiny-auth-proxy
 ```

-This will install the `destiny-auth-proxy` executable
+This will install the `destiny-auth-proxy` executable.
+Using the cli will automatically set `NODE_ENV` to `production` and enable file logging.

 #### cli basic usage